vippsas/vipps-login-api/how-it-works/vipps-login-from-phone-number-api-howitworks.md

 ### 1. Initiate Vipps Login from phone number

 The merchant initiates Vipps Login on the user's device from their system, based on the user's phone number.
-The user receives a push notification from Vipps and clicks the push to open the Vipps or MobilePay app.
+The user receives a push notification and clicks to open the Vipps or MobilePay app.

-If the user has turned off push notifications or for some other reason do not get the push, they can open Vipps themselves and automatically start the login flow.
+If the user has turned off push notifications or for some other reason do not get the push, they can open Vipps or MobilePay themselves and automatically start the login flow.

 ![User gets push message from Vipps](../images/vipps-login-phone-push.png)